Skip to contents

 save_data

-A boolean indicating whether to save data to CSV files.
+A logical indicating whether to save data to CSV files.
 Default is FALSE.

 output_file